bobtheowl/OnLibrary/readme.md

  *  **User Authentication**<br />
     Users are able to register and log in.
 This includes "Remember Me" functionality, but does not yet include password resetting.

-Features in development
------------------------

  *  **Multiple users**<br />
     A single instance of the application will be able to store data for multiple users.
-The first version will utilize a simple registration and login mechanism.
-Users will currently only be able to view/modify their own library.
+The first version utilizes a simple registration and login mechanism.
+Users are currently only be able to search/add to their own library, and currently cannot remove books from their library.
  *  **Adding books to the directory**<br />
-    This will allow the user to enter an ISBN, which will hit a Google API and auto-populate the remaining fields.
+    This allows the user to enter an ISBN, which hits a Google API and auto-populates the remaining fields.
 The user may also manually enter all the data.
  *  **Searching the directory**<br />
-    The user can search by any of the fields used to enter data.
+    Users can search by any of the fields used to enter data.

+Features in development
+-----------------------

  *  **Saving searches**<br />
     The user can save search criteria to more easily run searches later.
  *  **Viewing previous searches**<br />